 CS Estate sales maintains a Facebook page, an email page, and a Website.
 In addition, we advertise in the Tulsa World, Craigslist, Estatesales.org, Estatesales.net, and a variety of special interest groups on Facebook.
 If needed, we will produce a flyer and will advertise in local newspapers.

 Preparation for a sale can be very messy and disruptive for family members.
-We have found that it isn't wise for the client to be living in the home while we prep.
+We have found that it isn't wise for the client to be living in the home during a sale and as a result is very rare that we would do a sale with the homeowners still living in the home.
 Additionally, one of our requirements is that family members not be present during actual sale days.
 It's just too emotional for family to see their belongings removed from the home by a new owner.
 Of course, our clients are always welcome to stop by any time during preparation and after the sale.

 Give us a call and we will set an appointment to meet you and look at items you'd like to sell.
 Once we agree that we will be working together, we will schedule your sale on a mutually agreed upon date and then we will begin our preparations.